StrawHatHacker/Shiro-The-Discord-Bot/README.md

 * **\>set prefix \<prefix\>**
   > Sets the server's prefix
 * **\>set mentions \<number\>**
-  > Sets the mention limit that a message can have.
-Set to 0 to disable.
-Can only be higher than 2.
+  > Sets the mention limit that is allowed per message.
+Set to `0` to disable.
+Can only be higher than `2`.
 * **\>set muterole \<role\>**
-  > Sets the role which will be assigned when a member gets muted with the *\>mute* command
+  > Sets the role which will be assigned when a member gets muted.
+Eg. with the *\>mute* command
 ##### List or Show
 * **\>list filter**
   > Lists all filtered words